Nigel1992/Argonv3-RPI5-LibreELEC/README.md

 ## 🔄 Updates

-The script checks for updates on launch and will notify you if a new version is available.
 You can always get the latest version using the installation commands above.

 ## 🛠️ Troubleshooting